PagerDuty/backstage-plugin/CONTRIBUTING.md

 * If you can't find it, open an issue on GitHub using the [Feature Request](https://github.com/PagerDuty/backstage-plugin/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=) template.

 * Provide as much details as possible so the request can be analysed by the team.

-* If you aren't too sure about the feature you are about to request use Backstage's [Discord](https://discord.gg/backstage-687207715902193673) server to collect feedback from the Community first.
+* If you aren't sure about the feature you are about to request use Backstage's [Discord](https://discord.gg/backstage-687207715902193673) server to collect feedback from the Community first or reach out on [PagerDuty Community Forum](https://community.pagerduty.com).

 > Note: Features will be reviewed by the core team and discussed with the contributor.
 Different factors may cause features to be rejected or postponed.

 ## Pull Requests

-Contributions via pull requests are much appreciated but we need you to follow some basic rules so can work more effectively.
+Contributions via pull requests are much appreciated but we need you to follow some basic rules so we can work more effectively.

 ### Step 1: Find something to work on